chrismanp/pldi24_artifact/README.md

 LazyD is a compiler and runtime for programs written in Cilk.
 The compiler converts fork-join and parallel-for constructs into low overhead parallel-ready sequential code.
-Parallelism is realized via work stealing.
+Parallelism is realized via work request.
 Hence, the control overhead of managing parallel constructs is virtually eliminated when parallelism is not needed.
 LazyD attempts to improve the performance of a parallel program when the overhead of the parallel construct is significant and when using a